HarshKapadia2/cloud/aws.md

 - It supports concurrent execution

-## Application integration anf loose coupling
+## Application integration and loose coupling

 - Add something in between services for them to be able to communicate without being tightly coupled.
 - Amazon SQS